joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/03/world/europe/coronavirus-concert-study-germany.html?searchResultPosition=1

 **The Daily: Live Election Day Broadcast**\
 `Come back at 4 p.m.
-Eastern time to hear live conversations with correspondents and voters on a history-making day.`\
+Eastern time to hear live conversations with correspondents and voters on a history-making day.
+For now, listen to the trailer.`\
 https://nytimes.com/2020/11/03/podcasts/the-daily/the-daily-election.html?searchResultPosition=2

 **When Will We Know the Election Results?**\